jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/git/index.md

 1. Type `git branch -d <branchname>` and press Enter.

 ---
-<a name="reset_remote"></a>
+<a name="force_push"></a>
-###Reset a remote branch
+###Force push a local branch to a remote branch

-To reset the referenced remote branch, overriding its contents with those of your active local branch:
+To overwrite a referenced remote branch's contents with those in your active local branch:

 ####DevOps Services Web IDE